Doubl3A/MovieLookup/README.md

 Web aplication to search for movies using the [OMDb API](https://www.omdbapi.com/)

-Install nessecary packages before starting the application
+Install nessecary packages before starting the application with

 ### `npm install`